malik-w/truelayer/README.md

 This repository defines a .NET Core & SQL Server web application that is used to authorize with TrueLayer, read transactions from the data API and calculate some statistics for transaction categories.

+The application will run on port 5000 on the host machine, and the database will run on 1433.

 ### Instructions:

 > Prerequisites: Docker and cURL will be used to run and interact with this project

+The following instructions have been tested on Windows and macOS.

 #### 1. Download the source files from this repository